wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the list is stored.
-* redisBrPopTimeout: The time to be added for blocking list pop from the tail.
+* redisBlPopTimeout: The amount of time to keep the connection blocked, waiting for an element to be available in the tail of the list.

 **Sample request**